nsrr/apoe-documentation/pages/README.md

 ## About

-The ApoE dataset is from a study of Sleep Disordered Breathing, apolipoprotein E (ApoE) and Lipid Metabolism at Stanford Univeristy, which investigated genetic associations and clinical features in ApoE e4 positive and negative subjects with various degree of sleep apnea.
-These clinical features include demographics, lipid and lipid regulatory hormonal profiles, Body Mass Index (BMI) and polysomnography (PSG) dervied variables such as central versus obstructive events.
+The ApoE dataset is from a study of Sleep Disordered Breathing, apolipoprotein E (ApoE) and Lipid Metabolism at Stanford University, which investigated genetic associations and clinical features in ApoE e4 positive and negative subjects with various degree of sleep apnea.
+These clinical features include demographics, lipid and lipid regulatory hormonal profiles, Body Mass Index (BMI) and polysomnography (PSG) derived variables such as central versus obstructive event counts.

-The data set has 712 subjects and consists of demographic information, PSG data, selected sleep clinic questionnaire responses and diagnosis data, ApoE genotyping, and lipid panel results.
-The studies shared on the NSRR took place between 2003 and 2007.
+The primary outcome of the study was Frequency of ApoE e4 within three levels of sleep apnea severity, grouped using the apnea-hypopnea index (AHI).
+Secondary outcomes include lipid profiles (including low-density lipoprotein (LDL), high-density lipoprotein (HDL), cholesterol and triglycerides).

-Patients were eligible for inclusion if they has supspected but untreated sleep disordered breathing.
+Patients were eligible for inclusion in the study if they had suspected but untreated sleep disordered breathing.
 Exclusion criteria include use of continuous positive airway pressure (CPAP).

-The primary outcome of the study was Frequency of ApoE e4 in three groups of  sleep apnea with variable severity, measured by AHI.
-Secondary outcomes include lipid profiles (including low-density lipoprotein (LDL), high-density lipoprotein (HDL), cholesterol and triglycerides).
+The 712 studies shared on the NSRR took place between 2003 and 2007.

 ## Methods

-Data sources include polysomnography (PSG), blood sampling, and survey data.

-Validated instruments used include:
-* Epworth Sleepiness Scale
-* selected sleep question responses from the Sleep Disorder inventory,
-* a sleep symptoms questionnaire that was used at Stanford sleep clinic during this period of time ??
+This dataset consists of PSG data, demographic information, selected sleep clinic questionnaire responses and diagnosis data, and lipid panel results.
+Validated instruments used include the Epworth Sleepiness Scale.

 ## Data overview

 ### Polysomnography
-[EDF signal data](:files_path:/original) (including EEG) are available for 712 subjects, with files named by the sleep/wake period.
+[EDF signal data](:files_path:/original) (including EEG) are available for 712 subjects, with files named according to participants' ApoE ID ([apoe_id](:variables_path:/apoe_id)).
 Data were captured using Sandman Elite digital sleep software and Sandman SD32+ amplifiers.

 Scored Sleep annotation files are available for all subjects, with each 30-second epoch scored by hand according to the Rechtschaffen and Kales criteria (Rechtschaffen A, Kales A, editors.
 Los Angeles: Brain Information Service/Brain Research Institute, University of California; 1968.
 A manual of standardized terminology, techniques and scoring system of sleep stages in human subjects).